Canadian employers have certain responsibilities when hiring foreign workers through the International Mobility Program.

 New regulations for employers found non-compliant came into effect on December 1, 2015.

 Employers who were found non-compliant for a violation that occurred before December 1, 2015 had their name and address added to a list of employers who failed to comply with the conditions.
-Employers on this list are not be able to hire temporary workers through the Temporary Foreign Worker Program or the International Mobility Program for a period of two years starting on the date the decision was made.
+Employers on this list are not be able to hire temporary workers through the Temporary Foreign Worker Program or the IMP for a period of two years starting on the date the decision was made.

 Employers who were found non-compliant for a violation that occurred on or after December 1, 2015 could face a range of consequences.
 These are determined on a points system that considers: